cwbaker/forge/docs/reference/toolset.md

 function Toolset.initialize( toolset )
 ~~~

 The `initialize()` function initializes a toolset for use.
-Typically this means adding the appropriate target prototypes and default settings to the toolset.
+Typically this means adding rules and default settings to the toolset.
 Initialization runs at least once per toolset per build.

 **Parameters:**